Gender Designation Options on PennDOT Driver's Licenses and Photo ID Cards

 Based on customer feedback and PennDOT’s principles of inclusive services, PennDOT has developed a simple way for Pennsylvanians to change the gender designation on their driver’s license or photo ID card.

 PennDOT is proud of its long history of accommodating Pennsylvanians with different needs, from offering knowledge testing and services in 18 languages to providing privacy screens for customers with sensory issues or other needs that would benefit from privacy while their license or ID photo is taken.

 Frequently Asked Questions

-What is a gender-neutral designation?
+What is a non-binary gender designation?

 Yes.
 REAL ID regulations require a gender designation of some kind on REAL ID-compliant driver's licenses and ID cards.
-A gender-neutral, or "X" designation, meets these requirements, and people with the "X" gender indicator may get a REAL ID-compliant driver's license or photo ID card.
+A non-binary, or "X" designation, meets these requirements, and people with the "X" gender indicator may get a REAL ID-compliant driver's license or photo ID card.
 For more information on how to obtain a REAL ID, visit our REAL ID website.

 Currently, only male and female designations are available on passports.
 For information on passports, visit the U.S. Department of State's website.